polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 # Documentation of the Tweets-Going-Viral Project by group *Ultimate Power Touple 00101010*

-This project is conducted in the scope of the block seminar "Machine learning in practice" at the Osnabrück University in WS2021/22.
+This project is conducted as part of the block seminar "Machine learning in practice" at the Osnabrück University in WS2021/22.
 The goal of this project is to implement a classifier predicting whether a tweet containing either of the keywords "data analysis", "data science" or "data visualization" will go viral.
 To this end, the notion of going viral is operationalized as a tweet having a total of more than 50 likeas and retweets in sum.
 Furthermore, the goal of this project is to develop the classifier in a team while adhering to industrial best practices of agile software engineering and data science.